-Bloomfield fire chief tries to keep paid firefighters
+Bloomfield fire chief works to keep paid firefighters

 BLOOMFIELD — Bloomfield's fire chief is working to keep three full-time firefighters on the city's payroll, though possibly as part-time employees.